[Skip to Content]

 This window gives permission to push data over from one AMP administered membership database, where you logged in, to the AMP nominations and applications system so that it can automatically check your membership status and populate your user profile.
 This allows for a more streamlined experience.
 You can read AMP’s privacy policy, here.

 We want to be a stronger society by being more inclusive and ensuring that all members have an opportunity to engage fully and authentically with AMP.
 In order to improve our collection of demographic data, we ask you to provide some information about yourself in the online volunteer application form.
-Providing this information is voluntary and its use is restricted to staff and the AMP leaders considering the applications.
+Providing this information is voluntary.